Legal services delivery

 The content of legal services is entirely opaque to them.
 The actual law is — by the careful design of generations of nest-feathering lawyers — baffling, long-winded and obtuse.
 It is quite incomprehensible to the management layer.
 Management must therefore take lawyers at their word, and the pizza as they find it: whole, ineffable, immutable, and stuffed with odd things like artichoke, pineapple and anchovy: basically, an unsolvable brute fact of the universe.
 A manager cannot say “cross default is stupid” (though it is).
 She cannot say “you do not need that absurd indemnity; you would never use it, and a court would never enforce it,” however much these things may be true.

 But there is a dark inversion to this ignorance.
-For such is the inscrutability of the legal craft — so impenetrable is it — that a manager knows only that one has this magic, or one has not.
+For such is the inscrutability of the legal craft — so impenetrable is it — that a muggle knows only that one has this magic, or one has not.
 Those who have it are interchangeable; substitutable; switchable; fungible.
 Any of them will do, and the cheapest is best.
 Hence the manager’s regular reconnaissance missions to those parts of Manila where the streets have no name.

 The irony of the ineffable